 Early spring is game-on for most bass anglers in the country.
-Fish are in full-on pre-spawn mode, and feeding aggressively while they wait for the water to warm enough to do their thing.
-If you can bear the sometimes fickle spring weather, you’re more than likely going to get your string stretched no matter what you’re throwing.
+Fish are in full-on pre-spawn mode and feeding aggressively while they wait for the water to warm enough to do their thing.
+If you can bear the sometimes fickle spring weather, you’re more than likely to find success fishing any of these six lures.

 Here are 6 of the best prespawn baits:

 In many lakes, pre-spawn bass gang up on shallow, vegetated flats waiting for the conditions to get right for spawning.
 Enter the lipless crank.
 There are few baits you can cast as far, work as quickly, and trigger as many bites from big, pre-spawn females.
 Find the nearest flat, and start bombing away, reeling the bait fast – but slowly enough that you can tick the weeds/bottom/wood.
 Bass will often strike when the bait runs into an obstacle, so if you’re getting snagged occasionally – don’t fret.

 Prespawn Baits: Jerkbaits